colinlease/AgentShell/README.md

 ## Integration

-If you want to mount a new app in AgentShell:
+To mount a new app in AgentShell:

 1. Implement the `BaseWorkspaceApp` contract in [`app/workspace_apps/base.py`].
 2. Register the app in [`app/workspace_apps/bootstrap.py`].